Free expat tax extension icon

 Self-employment income is taxed where you have a permanent establishment.
 If you run your freelance business from France with no US office, only France can tax it.

-Pensions and social security (Article 17 & 18)
+Pensions and social security (Articles 17 & 18)

-Pro tip.
-Americans are subject to US tax on worldwide income, even if they’re tax residents of France under the treaty.
 While the tax treaty provides relief through credits, exclusions, and tie-breaker rules, it doesn’t exempt US citizens from filing.
 In many cases, you’ll need Form 8833 to claim treaty benefits.

 The US–France estate & gift tax treaty

 In addition to the income tax treaty, the France–US estate and gift tax treaty helps avoid double taxation on inheritances and gifts.
-It assigns exclusive taxing rights for certain assets – for example, real estate is only taxed in the country where it’s located, even if the owner or heir lives in the other country.
+It assigns exclusive taxing rights for certain assets – for example, real estate is only taxed in the country where it’s located, even if the owner or heir lives in another country.

 It also allows tax credits when both countries tax the same transfer, and uses tie-breaker rules to resolve dual domicile cases.
 This matters most for cross-border families and French heirs of US estates.